Non-Destructive Testing Guidelines

 No information on fineness.

-Only accurate to certain depth, only tests the area of the probe surface.
+Only accurate to a certain depth, only tests the area of the probe surface.

 Very limited information on fineness, however, can provide limited information on the assay if the matrix is constant.